Defining a machining coordinate system (#CS DEF, #CS ON/OFF, #CS MODE ON/OFF)

 Example 3

-It is permitted to select combined CS’s with and without CS IDs but this is not recommended for the sake of program clarity.
+It is permitted to select the combined CS with and without CS IDs but it is not recommended for the sake of NC program clarity.

 Example of multiple programming of CS (without CS_ID):